We don’t support this browser anymore.

 Services are also an important and faster-growing part of the business and one where Mastercard appears to be stealing an edge over its rivals.
 Growth is being driven by demand for cyber security and data analytics.
 That’s also helping Mastercard to steal more market share in the United States, boosting growth in what is now a mature market.
 Cash-to-card migration has all but run its course across the pond.

-However, Mastercard has a more even geographical mix than its arch-rival Visa, which is particularly dominant in the United States.
+However, Mastercard has a more even geographical mix than its main rival, which is particularly dominant in the United States.
 That gives it more exposure to overseas markets where there’s still a tailwind blowing in Mastercard’s favour.

-These services have helped to prop up revenue growth so far in 2024, but the functionality they provide merchants and financial institutions should also help to win market share, and that looks to be playing out in multiple territories.
+These services are helping too, but the functionality they provide merchants and financial institutions should also help to win market share, and that looks to be playing out in multiple territories.
 In an effort to win over more customers, rebates and incentives are also on the rise.

-Keeping ahead of the pack doesn’t come cheap though, with research & development costs forecast to nudge towards the $1bn mark over the next couple of years.
-But robust margins and strong cashflows mean these are commitments Mastercard can afford.
-This also leaves room for dividends and share buybacks, although there can’t be any guarantee of future payments.
+Keeping ahead of the pack doesn’t come cheap though, with research & development costs forecast to rise some 60% this year.
+But robust margins and strong cashflows mean these are commitments Mastercard can currently afford.
+This also leaves room for dividends and share buybacks, although no shareholder returns are guaranteed.

-Mastercard’s revenue is forecast to outgrow faster than Visa’s over the next few years, which we believe is down to some of the structural differences discussed above.
-That’s reflected in its valuation sitting at the top end of the peer group on a price-to-earnings basis, adding pressure to deliver.
-We think this year’s targets are within reach, but keeping the momentum going is no easy task.
-And disappointments further down the line can’t be ruled out.
+Mastercard’s revenue is forecast to outgrow its direct competitors over the next few years, which we believe is down to some of the structural differences discussed above.
+That’s reflected in its valuation sitting at the top end of the peer group on a price-to-earnings basis, adding pressure to deliver, and leaving the stock vulnerable to a downturn in economic activity.

 Mastercard key facts